jspieker/dotfiles/README.md

 # ~/.*

-My dotfiles for a clean neovim experience.
+These are my dotfiles for a clean neovim experience.
 Most settings work for the regular vim (v7.4+), but some plugins (autocompletion, linting) require neovims asynchronous plugin management. [vim-plug](https://github.com/junegunn/vim-plug) is used to manage plugins and autoinstalls once you open the `.vimrc`.

-Run `sh installdotfiles.sh` to backup your existing dotfiles and replace them with symlinks from this repo.
+Run `sh update.sh` to install above dotfiles to your home directory.
+During this step you can choose to back up your existing dotfiles that are to be updated to `~./dotfiles_backup`, this prompt can however be suppressed with `-f`.

 # Dependencies for macos